MarchesiniS/marchesinis.github.io/README.md

 ---

 ## About
-Historical Linguist | Founder and Scientific Director of Alteritas

-## About

 I am a historical linguist specialised in the fragmentary languages of pre-Roman Italy, ancient writing systems, epigraphy, cultural interaction and historical anthropology.